jebowe3/resources/README.md

 ## Data scraping

 - [All the Places](https://github.com/alltheplaces/alltheplaces): A project to extract GeoJSON from the web focusing on websites that have 'store locator' pages.
+- [Extracting MORE Features from Map Services](https://socalgis.org/2018/03/28/extracting-more-features-from-map-services/): How to extract more than 1000 features from a map service using Python.

 ## Textures / Patterns